gmo-media/manifest-template/README.md

 See [infra-template](https://github.com/gmo-media/infra-template) to get started.
 Make sure you can run `kubectl apply` to deploy initial resources.

+### Create your repository from this template

+To get started, press the "Use this template" button on the top right of this page.

+We recommend importing [recommended-ruleset.json](.github/recommended-ruleset.json) to your repository (Settings -> Rules -> Rulesets -> Import a ruleset).
+Adjust rulesets to your liking.

+We intentionally allow "Deploy keys" to bypass the ruleset.
+This is to allow other CI/CD systems to directly push to `main` branch of this repository.

 ### Setup sops / age

 1. Install [sops](https://github.com/getsops/sops) and [age](https://github.com/FiloSottile/age) locally.